+Securing entry and exit capacity

-Users of the system must obtain entry and/or exit capacity rights on the NTS to flow gas and in order to trigger additional investment that may be required to support their potential gas flows onto and out of the NTS under the prevailing commercial arrangements described in the UNC.
-Currently, to trigger entry investment, Firm NTS Entry Capacity and Firm NTS Exit Capacity, requiring specific exit reinforcement to the system, can only be reserved and allocated through the signing of a Planning & Advanced Reservation of Capacity Agreement (”PARCA”) with National Grid.
+Users of the system should obtain entry and/or exit capacity rights on the NTS to flow gas.
+This may also trigger additional investment that may be required to support their potential gas flows onto and out of the NTS under the prevailing commercial arrangements described in the UNC.
+Currently, to trigger entry investment, firm NTS entry capacity and firm NTS exit capacity, requiring specific exit reinforcement to the system, can only be reserved and allocated through the signing of a PARCA with us.

-A PARCA is a multi-phased bilateral contract, between National Grid and a customer, which, would allow Firm Quarterly System Entry Capacity and / or Firm Enduring Annual NTS Exit (Flat) Capacity to be reserved for that customer, whilst they develop the initial phases of their own project.
-Any NTS Capacity initially reserved via a PARCA would, subject to a need case for that capacity being sufficiently demonstrated and any necessary planning permissions being received, be allocated exclusively to the PARCA applicant, or, where the PARCA applicant is not a UNC party, a NTS User(s) nominated by the PARCA applicant.
+A PARCA is a multi-phased bilateral contract, between us and a customer.
+It allows firm quarterly system entry capacity and firm enduring annual NTS exit (flat) capacity to be reserved for that customer, whilst they develop the initial phases of their own project.
+Any NTS capacity initially reserved via a PARCA would, subject to a need case for that capacity being sufficiently demonstrated and any necessary planning permissions being received, be allocated exclusively to the PARCA applicant or, where the PARCA applicant is not a UNC party, an NTS user(s) nominated by the PARCA applicant.

-A PARCA would facilitate customers approaching National Grid early in the development of their own project in order to reserve NTS Entry and / or Exit Capacity without the need to fully financially commit to the formal capacity booking at that stage, other than the security required for reserving the capacity in Phase 2 of the PARCA, thereby reducing a potential barrier to participation.
+A PARCA would facilitate customers approaching us early in the development of their own project.
+They can reserve NTS entry and exit capacities without the need to fully financially commit to the formal capacity booking at that stage.
+Security is later required for reserving the capacity in phase 2 of the PARCA.
+This process, thereby reduces a potential barrier to participation.

-National Grid is incentivised under its Licence to deliver entry and exit capacity in an efficient and economic manner.
-The Licence arrangements confirm National Grid’s revenue allowances for delivering additional entry or exit capacity and such allowances will be calculated in accordance with the Generic Revenue Driver Methodology as part of the PARCA process.
-National Grid would expect that such arrangements would be updated to include revenue allowances upon the allocation of additional entry or exit capacity4.
+We are incentivised under our Licence to deliver entry and exit capacity in an efficient and economic manner.
+The Licence arrangements confirm our revenue allowances for delivering additional entry or exit capacity and such allowances will be calculated in accordance with the Generic Revenue Driver Methodology as part of the PARCA process.
+We would expect that such arrangements would be updated to include revenue allowances upon the allocation of additional entry or exit capacity.

 It should be noted that there may be a lead-time associated with customers obtaining access to the system.
-Under the requirements of the Planning Act, the anticipated lead time for the delivery of the majority of reinforcement projects is up to 7 years (84 months).
-Customers are encouraged to enter into discussions with National Grid at an early stage so that they fully understand the processes required to connect and use the system.
+Under the requirements of the Planning Act, the anticipated lead time for the delivery of most reinforcement projects is up to 7 years (84 months).
+Customers are encouraged to enter into discussions with us at an early stage so that they fully understand the processes required to connect and use the system.

 A PARCA is split into a number of phases with each phase designed to deliver a subsequent stage of Planning Act requirements.

-The table below is a generic timeline that was developed by National Grid which illustrates the process steps leading up to a submission to the Planning Inspectorate and how the PARCA process overlays these steps.
+Table 1 illustrates a generic timeline that was developed by us which illustrates the process steps leading up to a submission to the Planning Inspectorate and how the PARCA process overlays these steps.

+Table 1 PARCA phases with reference to the Planning Act